yantra-core/Labyrinthos.js/ReadMe.md

 [0, 1, 0, 1, 2, 1, 0, 1, 0]
 ```

-Each int value in `TileMap.data` array will represent a `Tile.id` we can use later for looking up `TileSet` values.
+Each integer value in the `TileMap.data` array represents a `Tile.id` we can use later for looking up `TileSet` index values.

-## 3D Voxel Map Data Array
+## 3D Voxel `TileMap.data` Array

 Using: `new TileMap({ is3D: true })`

-For 3D Maps, `TileMap.data` will be a nested array with the first element representing the `z` coordinate value.
+For 3D Voxel Maps, `TileMap.data` will be a nested array with the first element representing the `z` coordinate value.

 ```js
 [